Kanye & Jay-Z

 The Asymmetry That Worked

 "The relationship that works while hierarchy is clear often cannot survive the hierarchy dissolving.
-Not because either party becomes worse - but because the structure that held the relationship together is no longer there.
+Not because either party becomes worse, but because the structure that held the relationship together is no longer there.
 What remains has to be renegotiated, and renegotiation requires more than either party usually brings to it."

-Watch the Throne and Its Aftermath
+Watch the Throne: The Peak and Its Limits

 ---